PYPE-AI-MAIN/pypeprompts-sdk/README.md

 - Simple API for tracking and sending analytics data to Pype App
 - Synchronous and asynchronous tracking methods
+- Returns a unique `promptId` for each tracked event
 - Customizable logging
 - Error handling and reporting